 - Over half of all U.S. 25-54 time spent with talk/personality content now occurs via podcast, up 2X in five years

 - Podcast listeners are super audio fans spending nearly six hours a day with audio, +38% more time than the average American

 - The median age of the podcast audience holds at 34 despite massive audience growth

 - The podcast audience profile is employed, upscale, and educated, according to Nielsen Scarborough

 - Most podcast listening occurs at home throughout the day

-- Podcasts have opportunities for growth in markets 51+ where they are underrepresented
+- Podcasts have opportunities for growth in markets 51+ where listening is underrepresented

-- Over the last year, Spotify surpassed Apple as the top podcast listening platform; YouTube and Apple tie for second
+- Over the last year, Spotify has surpassed Apple as the top podcast listening platform; YouTube is a close second and Apple is third

 Contact the Insights team at CorpMarketing@westwoodone.com.